 GEO satellites that are only station-kept in longitude are said to be in inclined orbit.
 The daily north-south motion of a satellite in inclined orbit exceeds the specified range of latitudes of its assigned station-keeping box, and the satellite appears to oscillate slowly, moving above and below the equator every day.
 An operator will typically operate a satellite in inclined orbit toward the end of its service life because significant amounts of propellant will be saved by not controlling the north-south position of the satellite, therefore substantially extending the service life of the satellite.
 The kinds of services and customers that can access an inclined orbit satellite have traditionally been limited due to the movement of the satellite relative to a fixed ground antenna.
 However, recent innovations now allow the use of inclined orbit capacity for certain applications.
 As a result, if these applications are successfully introduced, the Group anticipates that demand for inclined orbit capacity may increase over the next few years.
-As of the date of this Prospectus, 14 of the Group's satellites were operating in an inclined orbit, with half continuing to earn revenue beyond SES's original estimated life for each of these satellites.
+As of the date of this Prospectus, 12 of the Group's satellites were operating in an inclined orbit, with half continuing to earn revenue beyond SES's original estimated life for each of these satellites.

 HTS are a relatively new class of satellites at GEO or MEO orbits, configured to optimise the available frequencies, typically Ku-band or Ka-band, via frequency re-use.
 This is achieved by the re-use of parts of the available frequencies in segregated spot beams, enabling higher data rates to be offered at a lower cost per bit than traditionally configured satellites (so called "Widebeam" satellites).
 HTS offer high capacities, typically feeding datacentric applications for fixed or mobile terminals.
 The MEO fleet is fully classified as a Ka HTS architecture.
-In the GEO arc, SES has three Ku HTS satellites in operation (SES-12, SES-14 and SES-15), and one Ka HTS SES-17 planned for 2021).
+In the GEO arc, SES has three Ku hybrid (widebeam and HTS) satellites in operation (SES-12, SES-14 and SES-15), and one Ka HTS SES-17 in orbit raising phase and with a planned operational start date in mid-2022.